-- a fixed portion of compensation to retain and provide a base level of compensation to our named executive officers; and - a performance element to incentivize our named executive officers to achieve superior corporate performance.
+- a fixed portion of compensation to retain and provide a base level of compensation to our named executive officers: - · an annual incentive cash performance bonus; and - · long-term equity incentive awards.

-In determining the total amount and mixture of the compensation for each of our named executive officers, the Compensation Committee subjectively considers the overall value to us of each named executive officer in light of numerous factors, including, but not limited to, the following:
+The total amount and mixture of the compensation for our executive compensation program is periodically reviewed and analyzed using current publicly available market data, market trends in the Company's industry and reviews of compensation and benefits surveys.
+In addition to survey data, we occasionally use compensation consultants to analyze the elements of our compensation program.
+In addition, the Compensation Committee subjectively considers the overall value to us of each named executive officer in light of numerous factors, including, but not limited to, the following:

-- our competitive position; - · our financial performance and the contribution of each individual to our financial performance; - individual performance, including past and expected contribution to our corporate goals and execution of our business plan and strategy; and - our long-term needs and operational goals, including attracting and retaining key management personnel.
+- · our competitive position; - · our financial performance and the contribution of each individual to our financial performance; - individual performance, including past and expected contribution to our corporate goals and execution of our business plan and strategy; and - · our long-term needs and operational goals, including attracting and retaining key management personnel.